Duron Harmon: NFL career statistics

-Regular season

 Legal troubles

 On March 24, 2018, it was revealed that Harmon had possession of marijuana while landing at Costa Rica.
 Harmon was detained and denied entry, being sent back to the United States after marijuana and paraphernalia were found in his luggage.
 About 58 grams of marijuana were found inside a can of iced tea, three pipes with cannabis oil, a THC candy, and four glass containers with compressed marijuana that weighed 4.3 grams.
 Harmon was not arrested, but was instead sent back.